Ladislao Martínez: Musical career

-In 1922, Puerto Rican radio station WKAQ inaugurated its radio transmission in the island with a program called Industrias Nativas (Native Industries), and Martinez and his trio were participants.
+In 1922, Puerto Rican radio station WKAQ inaugurated its radio transmission in the island with a program called Industrias Nativas (Native Industries), and Martínez and his trio were participants.
 It was the first time in Puerto Rican history that the radio listening public was to hear a cuatro via the airwaves.
-Martinez met many established musicians of the time, among them Felipe ("Don Felo") Rosario Goyco and Ernestico Leocadio Vizcarrondo.
-Goyco and Vizcarrondo joined Martinez and named their group Aurora.
-It was during this time that Martinez began to record his compositions and those written by others.
+Martínez met many established musicians of the time, among them Felipe "Don Felo" Rosario Goyco, Ernestico, and Leocadio Vizcarrondo Delgado.
+Rosario and Vizcarrondo joined Martínez and named their group Aurora.
+It was during this time that Martínez began to record his compositions and those written by others.
 He wrote over four hundred musical compositions including boleros, danzas, guarachas, waltzes, zambas and polkas.